jamieroszel22/Redbooks_RAG_Macbook/README.md

 - **Resource Limits**: Increase memory/CPU allocation in container settings
 - **M1/M2 Chips**: Be aware that containers will run in emulation mode which may impact performance
 - **Filesystem Performance**: For better performance, store data in locations not synced with iCloud
+- **Podman Volume Issues**: If you encounter `unknown mount option` errors, use the provided `podman-setup.sh` script which creates a compatible compose file

 #### Linux
 - **Permission Issues**: If using Podman in rootless mode and encountering permission errors: